tzorca/scrobble-stats-mechanizer/README.md

 	// Where to save backups of the master scrobbler file.
 	"scrobblerBackupsDirectoryPath": "D:/ScrobbleFiles/Backup/",

-	// Where your audio collection is stored.
+	// Where your local audio collection is stored.
-	"audioCollectionDirectoryPath": "D:/Music/"
+	"localAudioCollectionDirectoryPath": "D:/Music/"
 }
 ```

 ### Future plans
-* Include another program that can select and copy audio files using customizable rules based on the listening statistics.
+* Write documentation and usage instructions for PMP Audio Selector.
+Add mode selection to example frontend.